-Now I enjoy on the regular, especially with chickpea tacos 😉
+Now I enjoy guacamole on the regular, especially with chickpea tacos!

-Guacamole is an avocado based dip originating from Mexico.
-Side note: didya know avocado is a fruit?
+Guacamole is an avocado-based dip originating from Mexico.
+Side note: did ya know that avocado is a fruit?

-- Place peeled avocado (with pit removed, of course) in a bowl and gently mash with a potato masher (such a handy tool).
+Place peeled avocado (with pit removed, of course) in a bowl and gently mash with a potato masher (such a handy tool).